ashleybaxter/iamashley/_posts/2016-09-13-tools-i-use.markdown

 ### DocuSign

 Next year I'll be processing quotes and issuing cover instantly online.
-In the meantime, there are a couple of extra steps involved with manually processing cover.
+In the meantime, there are a couple of extra steps involved with manually processing quotes.

 Every customer has to sign a 'Statement of Fact' document once they purchase insurance.
 I forward this to the insurer.